(National Black Radio Hall of Fame's Constituents are actively involved in the field of Radio Broadcasting)

-Don Cody - is a highly respected, seasoned radio veteran with over 30 years in the broadcast industry.
+Don Cody - is a highly respected, seasoned radio veteran with a gracious 50 years in the broadcast industry.
 He has managed top radio stations in St. Louis, Charlotte, Little Rock, Tampa, Norfolk and other major cities.
 Don founded Moses Media, Inc. Throughout the years, Moses Media, Inc. has become a Major Media Conglomerate working with clients such as; Michael Jackson, Alicia Keys, Lil' Wayne, Mariah Carey, 50 Cent, Prince, Ciara, Boyz II Men, Kanye West, Beyonce, Ludacris, Future, Rick Ross, Nicki Manaj and many, many more.

 Joyce Coffman - National Black Radio Hall of Fame Huntsville - Decatur, Alabama Chapter President.

 Started working at Alabama A&M University for WJAB in 1999 with the Blues at Midnight Show.
 Joyce's first love was Gospel; but, Mavis Staples once told her in an interview that Gospel and Blues are 1st cousins; and, that's why she loves both of her shows...
 Chariots to Glory on Sunday from 12-3pm and on weekends "The Weekend Edition of Sophisticated Sassy Soul Blues Saturday" from 4-8pm.

 Bill Gay - National Black Radio Hall of Fame.
 Atlanta Region Facility Manager.